FindArticles FindArticles

 Call of Duty Movie May Be in Paramount Talks

-Paramount is reportedly in negotiations to acquire film rights to the Call of Duty franchise, according to industry reporter Matt Belloni at Puck, a development that would pair one of the largest entertainment studios with one of gaming’s most lucrative properties.
+Paramount is in talks to acquire film rights to the Call of Duty franchise, according to industry reporter Matt Belloni at Puck, a development that would unite one of the world’s biggest entertainment studios with one of gaming’s most successful properties.

 Table of Contents